Australia has chosen Brisbane-born singer-songwriter Kate Miller-Heidke as this year’s Eurovision contender.

 “I want to thank all the artists who made the first ever selection show a spectacular success and all the fans who got behind them.
 The road to Eurovision 2019 has begun!”

-This year’s Eurovision semi-finals will be help on May 14th and 16th, ahead of the big decider on May 18th.
+This year’s Eurovision semi-finals will be held on May 14th and 16th, ahead of the big decider on May 18th.

-Last year, Israeli singer Netta Barzilai won the contest, helping to bring the competition to her country this year.
+Last year, Israeli singer Netta Barzilai won the contest, bringing the competition to her country in 2019.
+Australian contender Jessica Mauboy finished 20th.

 I can’t believe it.
 Thank you SO MUCH to everyone who voted.
 We did it!
 It was a fierce competition and I’m beyond thrilled that you chose me to represent Australia at Eurovision 2019. #eurovision2019 #ausdecides #eurovision pic.twitter.com/eH70dbRtcu